 *IFP professors or instructors are not eligible to nominate students for Writing Center tutorship.
 Because the Writing Center does not assist students with creative writing, we do not accept nominations from IFP personnel.

-At the beginning of their fifth semester, third-year graduate students in the Department of English may have the opportunity to join the Writing Center staff.
-Interested graduate students from other departments in their third year or beyond may also apply for these positions.
-Preference is given to candidates who can demonstrate their willingness to work at the Center for a number of years (at least two) and who have advanced training in the teaching of writing, especially through the Expository Writing Program.
+At the beginning of their fifth semester, third-year graduate students in KSAS may have the opportunity to join the Writing Center staff.
+Preference is given to candidates who can demonstrate their willingness to work at the center for a number of years (at least two) and who have advanced training in the teaching of writing, especially through the Expository Writing Program.
 Other factors in the consideration of new graduate tutors include disciplinary coverage among the staff as a whole and special expertise in areas underrepresented by the existing staff.

 If you pass the assessment, you will be invited to have a brief internship at the Writing Center.
 This internship consists of sitting in on one four-hour shift at the Center.
 During the first two hours of the shift, you will observe an experienced consultant as he or she leads two consultations.
 During the second two hours of the internship, you will lead two consultations while being observed by an experienced consultant.